ibexa/documentation-developer/docs/templating/twig_function_reference/product_twig_functions.md

 ### `ibexa_get_product`

-The `ibexa_get_product()` filter gets the selected product based on either a product object or a Content item object that contains a product.
+The `ibexa_get_product()` filter gets the selected product based on either a product object or a content item object that contains a product.

 #### Examples